 The Tigor’s 8-speaker Harman infotainment system is also pretty good, offering a comprehensive set of functions and ease of use.
 With a 5-inch touchscreen, the system offers USB and Bluetooth smartphone connectivity for music playback and navigation, voice command recognition (activated by a button mounted on the steering wheel), rear-view camera for parking assistance, and a suite of apps including NaviMaps, Juke Car App, Tata Smart Remote and Tata Emergency Assist app, which automatically shares vehicle co-ordinates (with emergency contacts saved in the system) in the event of an accident.
 During the time we drove the Tigor, the navigation system worked without any glitches and music playback quality was not bad at all.
 The touchscreen, while a bit on the smaller side, is probably the best you can get at the Tigor’s price point.

-The Tigor is Tata Motor's third product in the sub-4 m sedan segment, after the Indigo CS and the Zest.
-Despite its 'styleback' nomenclature, the Tigor is not particularly stylish or good looking, but that's a limitation imposed by size constraints rather than lack of effort from the Tata Motors design team.
-Mechanically, it's a fairly capable package, with both petrol and diesel engines offering adequate performance and, at least in the case of the diesel, we hope very good fuel economy as well.
-The cabin is spacious and comfortable, ride quality is outstanding, and all the safety features that you'd expect in a car of this segment are all present – at least in top-end model.
+The Tigor is Tata Motor’s third product in the sub-4 m sedan segment, after the Indigo CS and the Zest.
+The company hasn’t announced prices for the Tigor, but we expect it to be positioned below the Zest, which gets more powerful petrol and diesel engines.
+Despite its ‘styleback’ nomenclature, the Tigor is not particularly good looking, but that’s a limitation imposed by size constraints rather than lack of effort from the Tata Motors design team.
+Mechanically, it’s a fairly capable package, with both petrol and diesel engines offering adequate performance and, at least in the case of the diesel, we hope very good fuel economy as well.
+The cabin is spacious and comfortable, ride quality is outstanding, and all the safety features that you’d expect in a car of this segment are all present – at least in top-end model.
 We hope the lower-end variants will also get at least ABS and twin airbags at the front.
-The one thing that does seem to be missing on the Tigor is an AMT option.
-With an increasing number of buyers, even in the entry level segments, now beginning to opt for AMTs, probably because these offer all convenience of a conventional automatic, without hurting fuel economy the way a torque-converter automatic does, the lack of an AMT on the Tigor could be a missed opportunity.
+The one thing that does seem to be missing on the Tiago is an AMT option.
+With an increasing number of buyers, even in the entry level segments, now beginning to opt for AMTs, probably because these offer all convenience of a conventional automatic, without hurting fuel economy the way a torque-converter automatic does, the lack of an AMT on the Tiago could be a missed opportunity.
 That said, we do expect Tata Motors to start offering an AMT on this car within the next six months.

 TEXT: Sameer Kumar